-College Houses is a registered 501c3 nonprofit that provides affordable student housing near UT Austin and Austin Community College.
+College Houses is a 501(c)(3) nonprofit that provides over 500 beds of affordable student housing across five properties near UT Austin and Austin Community College.
 Our mission is to serve as a transformative environment that empowers students through democratic, cooperative living.
 We provide affordable housing to foster community, support education, and promote personal development and well-being.

 College Houses pools its resources and labor power to provide a student community that is affordable for all members.
-Unlike most student apartments which seek to maximize profit, College Houses is a nonprofit with the mission to provide quality housing and a great living experience at the most affordable price in the neighborhood.
-Also unlike other apartments, our co-ops come with all bills, amenities, and (in most co-ops) a meal plan in the standard rent rate, we help to lower the total cost of education for students.
-By choosing co-ops, you can save thousands per semester.
+Unlike most student apartments which seek to maximize profit, College Houses is a nonprofit with the mission to provide quality housing and a great living experience at the most affordable price possible.
+By including bills, amenities, and (in most co-ops) a meal plan in the standard rent rate, we help to lower the total cost of education for students.
+By choosing co-ops, students can save thousands per semester.

-Costs of living in a student apartment near UT averaged $1,565 per month in 2018.
+Costs of living in an efficiency apartment in the Austin area totaled $1,419 per month in 2021.
 This accounts for rent, food costs, and utilities such as water, electricity, and internet.
 College Houses offers all that, plus a one-of-a-kind community starting at one of the most affordable rates in the city.
 See all current rates for more details.